Department of Educational Foundations

 Overview

 The Department of Educational Foundations offers undergraduate and graduate courses providing the underpinnings of teacher education.
 The mission of the department is to foster the development of foundational knowledge, skills, and dispositions most vital to the future work of outstanding educators.
 Our focus is to identify common core experiences that provide the basis for informed, reflective, and efficacious practice, while also providing specialized preparation for various educational professionals.
-To be admitted into Professional Education, students are required to take a 9 credit foundations block.
-The foundations block introduces students to the field of education by providing a field work experience in a K12 school as well as course work in educational history, philosophy, diversity, and psychology.
+In addition to our foundations block courses, we offer programs in library media, developmental education, and instructional design and learning technology.

 Library Media K-12 Minor

 The school library media minor is a valuable addition to any education degree.
-A student can simultaneously work on both the 1902 school library license and another teaching license as an undergraduate.
-The following courses are required for the school library media minor.
+A student can simultaneously work on both the 1902 Library Media Specialist license and another teaching license as an undergraduate.
 There are 24 credits in the minor plus a 3-credit practicum course to earn the 1902 license.

 GPA requirement: Students must maintain a cumulative GPA of 3.0 or higher in all content courses in order to enroll in the Practicum.